agent-smith/detris/README.md

 To run using Leiningen:
 > lein run [inputfile]

-The optional inputfile arg is the location of some file that contains moves for teh detris board.
+The optional inputfile arg is the location of some file that contains moves for the detris board.
 If no option is specified, the default will be "input.txt", which exists in the project directory (the project already provides one of these).
 The results will be written to "output.txt" at the same location.